jlevy/og-equity-compensation/README.md

   Two examples of phantom equity are phantom stock and stock appreciation rights:
 - 🄳 A
   [**phantom stock**](http://www.investopedia.com/articles/stocks/12/introduction-phantom-stock.asp)
-  award entitles you to a payment equal to the value of a share of the company’s stock, upon the occurrence of certain events.
+  award entitles the recipient to a payment equal to the value of a share of the company’s stock, upon the occurrence of certain events.
 - 🚧 Can we elaborate on what events typically trigger this?
 - 🄳
   [**Stock appreciation rights (SAR)**](https://www.nceo.org/articles/phantom-stock-appreciation-rights-sars)